 Factors to consider

 The following are the top things to consider about your own branch removal job.
 The below factors can add to the cost of branch removal.
 Doing your best to mitigate any of these factors where possible will reduce the cost of removal.

-Is the branch you want removed extended out over power lines?
-Does it extend out over your home, a shed or your fence?
+Is the branch you want to remove extended out over power lines?
+Does it extend out over your home, a shed, or your fence?
 When the tree service views your branch removal job for quoting, the difficulty in removing the branch is the first thing they will take into consideration.

-Having a branch directly over something if value that is easily broken will certainly add to the cost of the branch being removed.
+Having a branch directly over something of value, that is easily broken, will certainly add to the cost of the branch being removed.

-This will mean a lot more care will need to be take, rigging up lowering points on the tree with ropes and using the assistance of machinery or ground crew.
+This will mean a lot more care will need to be taken, rigging up lowering points on the tree with ropes and using the assistance of machinery or ground crew.